Capstone-56/ecommerceBackend/README.md

 __Step2:__

-Windows: .venv\Scripts\activate
+- Windows: .venv\Scripts\activate

-MacOS: source .venv/bin/activate
+- MacOS: source .venv/bin/activate

-__Step 3:__
+### If using IDE (PyCharm Community, Visual Studio, Intellij, etc.)

+    Step 3:

-In an IDE of your choice (PyCharm Community, Visual Studio, Intellij, etc.), there should be a run config called runserver, choose that one and run.
+    In your IDE, there should be a run config called runserver, choose that one and run in debug mode.

+### If using code editor (e.g, VS Code) without the ability to run the config file

+    Step 3:

+    pip install -r requirements.txt

+    Step 4:

+    python manage.py makemigrations

+    Step 5:

+    python manage.py migrate

+    Step 6:

+    python manage.py runserver

 ## Verify server's working with DB
 Go to PgAdmin, checks if this exists under the correct database![image](https://github.com/user-attachments/assets/9acc25f4-f9e5-419f-8a66-4bad7cb920e4)